markoscekic98/mk/readme.md

  API: ipify
  Libraries: jQuery(JavaScript)

-Privacy policy: Website doesnt not share any personal or any other information.
+Privacy policy: Website doesnt not share any personal or any other information, alse website does not store third party cookies(tracking)